saulsmcouk/saulsmcouk.github.io/index.md

 Before that I was an undergraduate at Cambridge, where I did MML with a focus on linguistics, including an interest in computational linguistics and NLP.

 You can find me on LinkedIn [here](https://www.linkedin.com/in/saul-samuels-moselle/).

+If you're having a look at the projects in my repos, note that they are quite old and mostly done at hackathons or for fun.